dcnicku/wti-brent-cointegration/README.md

 ---

-*Written in Python with AI assistance on the implementation of the code.
-The question, the method, the validation design and the interpretation are mine.*
+*Written in Python with AI assistance on the  code.
+Question, method, validation, design and interpretation are mine.*